uvu-crfs/www/docs/README.md

 ### Description

-Home displays the top 3 leaderboards for each sensor, based on the Start and End dates (inclusive)
+Home displays the top lowest usage in a graph for each sensor, based on the Start and End dates

 ### Usage